zubinsunkad/Decision-Tree/README.md

 Extra tips : If you want the output of above program to be printed in file, add ‘>> output.txt’ at end of above code.

+## Results

+Results were documented in the test file output1.txt and output2.txt.

 ## Authors